 With the death of Robert Guillaume today, we thought it would be a nice tribute to go back to the first season of Guillaume’s best-remembered role, Benson.

 By Paul Mavis

 The most entertaining season of the series, Benson‘s first go-around (released to DVD by Mill Creek Entertainment) is a welcome trip back to Sitcom-Land, circa 1979.
-Robert Guillaume is almost the whole show here, and he’s wonderful as the snarky, muttering, disdainful yet loveable Benson.
+Robert Guillaume is almost the whole show here, and he’s wonderful as the snarky, muttering, disdainful yet lovable Benson.
 The scripts may not be the most original, but they’re fairly well-written, with plenty of snappy one-liners, while the supporting cast is fine.

 Back in the summer of 1977, the most hotly debated show on television hadn’t even debuted yet.
 Soap, creator Susan Harris’ spoof of soap operas, had generated hate mail, boycotts and nervous advertisers without ever airing a single episode.
 When it did premiere, America was treated to two hysterically over-the-top dysfunctional families whose sexual hijinks, a threatened sex change, insanity, mob connections, a snotty ventriloquist dummy, and murder, garnered big-time ratings for its network, ABC.